earlier

 Open this photo in gallery:

-Ontario Premier Doug Ford at Intersect 26 in Toronto on April 22, 2026.Fred Lum/The Globe and Mail
+Ontario Premier Doug Ford at Intersect 26 in Toronto on April 22.Fred Lum/The Globe and Mail

 Meanwhile, the NDP and Liberals, who will select a new leader later this year, continue to try and gain some footing after three consecutive Conservative wins in the province.

-On Monday, May 4 at 1 p.m.
-ET – the day the legislature resumes – Queen’s Park reporters Laura Stone and Jeff Gray will be answering reader questions about Doug Ford’s latest policy decisions, the pushback from the other parties and how the new bills could affect Ontarians.
+Queen’s Park reporters Laura Stone and Jeff Gray answered reader questions about Doug Ford’s latest policy decisions, the pushback from the other parties and how the new bills could affect Ontarians.
+Read their responses below.

 Follow related authors and topics